buqhek/power_outages_analysis/README.md

 ## Exploratory Data Analysis

-During my initial time with the data, I decided to ask myself a variety of surface level questions to see if I can determine any trends that might make for interesting analysis questions when developing a model for the dataset.

- <iframe
-    src="assets/hist.html"
-    width="800"
-    height="600"
-    frameborder="0"
- ></iframe>

-To start, I quickly developed this quick histogram to see if I could identify any trends in the number of outages in particular based on the time of year (in this case, finding the total number of outages per month).
-The reason I chose to depict 2011 in particular from this dataset, was that 2011 had the most amount of outages, so I was hoping to utilize the fact that the year 2011 had the highest population of outages, and therefore could maybe identify any interesting trends.

-An interesting observation is that the distribution of outages in this visualization could possibly be normally distributed, or at least looks like it, with a peak reported number of outages in August of 2011.

- <iframe
- src="assets/map.html"
- width="800"
- height="600"
- frameborder="0"
- ></iframe>

-Continuing on the same vein as earlier, I created a choropleth map of the United States, visualizing the number of outages from the population of all recorded outages from Purdue University between the years of 2000 and 2016.
-The goal of this visualization was to see if there were certain regions that outages were more common in.
-As you can see, there does not seem to be a clear trend in NERC regions (meaning that there seems to be a cluster of high-power outages in a single given NERC Region), but there seems to be a higher amount of outages in California, Texas, Michigan, and Washington.

-Further, I decided to investigate the outage durations on a monthly and yearly basis.
+To start, I decided to investigate the outage durations on a monthly and yearly basis.
 Below is a table containing the total number of minutes in outage duration from each month between 2000-2016, with the total duration of outages summed to in the right-most column:

 Below is a table containing the total sum of power outage durations (in hours) on a "per month per year" basis, including a total outage duration for each year on the very right: